PhilMele/M1Project/README.md

    ![local_business.html](assets/images/testing_results_images/HTML/local_business_html_testing.jpg)

-      **Note**: the `<div>` element where `bg-img-local-business` and `bg-img-public sector` is contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
+   **Note**: the `<div>` element where `bg-img-local-business` and `bg-img-public sector` contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
 Despite the warning we left it as is, as it allows for description of the picture, since the image link is handled in the css file.

    **public_sector.html**

    ![public_sector.html](assets/images/testing_results_images/HTML/public_sector_html_testing.jpg)

-      **Note**: the <div> element where `bg-img-local-business` and `bg-img-public sector` is contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
+   **Note**: the <div> element where `bg-img-local-business` and `bg-img-public sector` contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
 Despite the warning we left it as is, as it allows for description of the picture, since the image link is handled in the css file.

    **contact_us.html**

    ![contact_us.html](assets/images/testing_results_images/HTML/local_business_html_testing.jpg)

-      **Note**: the <div> element where `bg-img-local-business` and `bg-img-public sector` is contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
+   **Note**: the <div> element where `bg-img-local-business` and `bg-img-public sector` contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
 Despite the warning we left it as is, as it allows for description of the picture, since the image link is handled in the css file.
       **thank_you.html**

    ![local_business.html](assets/images/testing_results_images/HTML/contact_us_html_testing.jpg)

-      **Note**: the <div> element where `bg-img-local-business` and `bg-img-public sector` is contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
+   **Note**: the <div> element where `bg-img-local-business` and `bg-img-public sector` contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
 Despite the warning we left it as is, as it allows for description of the picture, since the image link is handled in the css file.

    #### 5.1.2 CSS <a name="css"></a>
    ![CSS Testing](assets/images/testing_results_images/CSS/styles.css_css_testing.jpg)